ibois-epfl/Raccoon/README.md

 - [ ] introduce unordered_map to track grouping like sorted lists x;x;x

 ### Insertion Vector
+Description: a vector on an element edge that is equal to a plane normal on an edge.
 - [x] side-top connection
 - [x] side-side connection
 - [ ] top-top connection